Victor4life/somnia-stream/README.md

-# Somnia Pulse - Web3 Real-Time Dashboard
+# Somnia Stream - Web3 Real-Time Dashboard

 ![Somnia Pulse Logo](public/somnia-stream.png)

-**Somnia Pulse** is a real-time Web3 dashboard built for monitoring crypto transactions, token metrics, and user activity on the Somnia Testnet.
+**Somnia Stream** is a real-time Web3 dashboard built for monitoring crypto transactions, token metrics, and user activity on the Somnia Testnet.
 It leverages **Somnia Data Streams (SDS)** and React/Next.js to display live blockchain events and analytics.

 ---